Is Social Media Use Affecting Teens' Mental Health?

 Their sleep habits are changing drastically with the use of social media.
 The more they get into social media, the more they get used to it.
 If your kid is taking his/her cell phone on the bed, they are probably going to chat, share, comment, and do other multiple things and become sleep deprived.
 And when you are sleep deprived, you are probably going to face mental health issues that will come to the surface in a while.

-If you don’t know it yet, social media addiction is a real thing and it is just like another substance abuse addiction.
+If you don’t know it yet, social media/internet addiction is a real thing and it is just like another substance abuse addiction.
 As they get addicted to social media, they feel the same rush and excitement as anyone with substance abuse disorder would feel.
-It is as dangerous as that.
+Usually lonely kids turn in to internet addiction..
 So, it is obvious that this addiction is going to make their mental health destroyed sooner or later.
 They lose their grip on reality and make social media their safe place.
 They usually don’t care what is happening around them when they have their smartphone in their hand.

 With social media, it is very common that you will get communication issues.
 At first, they might develop good friendships and relationships, but they realize over time that those relationships aren’t real or worse, they never realize it.
 While they get used to communicating through texts and chats, they forget how to maintain relationships in real life.
 Even if they get to meet their online partners in real life, they are seen blank.
 Communication issues can lead to mental health issues where they can question their confidence and self-esteem.